dembaBa19/Battleships/README.md

 ## The Computer Algorithm
 ### Placing battleships
-The battleships are placed completely randomly.
+The battleships are placed completely randomly by the computer.

 ### Shooting
 For a classic game of battleships with the following settings :